 Even the most socially adept among us need a little help to get the conversation started.
-That’s why we’ve developed these 15 conversation starters along with the “why” behind each one.
+That’s why we’ve developed these 15 donor conversation starters along with the “why” behind each one.
 Use them the next time you meet with a donor or prospect.
 They’ll help break the ice, establish trust, and get you started on the path to building a meaningful, mutually beneficial relationship.

 Donor stories are among the most effective ways to reach and engage with your audience.
 That’s why it’s important to have a system in place to pursue, record and share donor stories.
 Use the tips in this article to help you effective utilize donor stories for fundraising at your non-profit.

 Personally, I don’t want another paperweight, it just makes my trashcan heavier.
 But if someone brought me the best baklava money can buy, that would go in my belly quickly — and be greatly appreciated.
 So what are some of the best gifts your nonprofit can send to legacy society members and other key donors?
 Here are some ideas.

 Whether you’re kicking off a fledgling planned giving program or you’re comfortably positioned with a legacy society, it doesn’t take a data scientist to help you find your best prospects.
 It DOES, however, start with your donor data.
 This blog explains why data is essential.

 Did anyone ever tell you, “Quit your whining?”
 Complaining is practically second nature for most of us, and some people have been known to raise it to an art form.
 The thing is, no one likes a whiner, right?
 Well, think again.
 In this article, you’ll learn why letting your donors complain can actually be GOOD for your donor retention efforts!

 Collaboration draws upon the unique skillsets of individuals to achieve a common goal among a group.
 But for specialization to work, teaming up (aka, collaboration) with others who have complementary skills is critical.
 And I am happy to see that’s becoming the norm in philanthropy.
 Putting processes in place to increase collaboration at your non-profit will help you build a stronger fundraising team.